iyke-e/syncode/README.md

-# ACME CAPSTONE PROJECT
+# TechUni CAPSTONE PROJECT

-This repository serves as the capstone project developed during the internship program at ACME Software Lab.
+This repository serves as the capstone project developed during the internship program at TechUni .

 ## Frameworks and Tools

 - React
 - Tailwind CSS
 - React Router